lounelhess/Local-AI-Guide/README.md

+> ⚠️ **WARNING: This repository contains NSFW content (nudity) and strong language.**
+> The Johnny Silverhand dataset and generated images include profanity and adult themes consistent with the character's persona and uncensored AI exploration. **Viewer discretion is advised.**

 [Read this in Russian / Читать на русском](README_RU.md)
 # 🦾 Local LLM & SD Deployment Guide: The Path to Uncensored AI